Diontae Johnson Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- Johnson has seen the ball thrown his way 17 times in the red zone this season, 20.5% of his team's 83 red zone pass attempts.
+- Johnson (17 red zone targets) has been the recipient of 20.5% of his team's 83 red zone pass attempts.

-- The Steelers have thrown the ball in 62.1% of their plays from scrimmage this year while running the ball 37.9% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Steelers, who rank 22nd in the NFL in points scored, have dropped back to pass 62.1% of the time while running the football 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Browns.